Iamniquey/mm-js-app/README.md

 - Utilize Got commands
 - Utilize command line

-## How to use
+## How to Use

-- Type the following into the command line
+Type the following into the command line to run

 ```
 node main.js